Achilles107/Implementation-of-CNN/README.md

 # Implementation of CNN
 Working of Convolutional Neural Networks

-In this assignment, pet categories are classified using CNN but the main objective is to show th working of CNN.
+In this assignment, pet categories are classified using CNN but the main objective is to show the working of CNN.

 Directions to run python notebook:
  1. install necessary libraries.